UtsavNayi/Free-Public-Wi-Fi-Analytics-across-Greater-Geelong-/README.md

 # Free-Public-Wi-Fi-Analytics-across-Greater-Geelong-
 This Python-based analysis provides a comprehensive examination of public Wi-Fi usage across Greater Geelong, Victoria, Australia, with a focus on user engagement time, browser agents, device types, and visit frequency.
 The analysis aims to offer valuable insights into user behavior when utilizing free public Wi-Fi at various locations in the region.

+In addition, a test file is included to allow users to apply the same Python code to new datasets with a similar format.
+By simply modifying the file path in the first cell, users can seamlessly test different datasets and generate a variety of results.
+This feature enhances the flexibility of the analysis, enabling users to adapt the code for further exploration and insights across different data sources.

 The study leverages several Python libraries to facilitate data collection, processing, and visualization.
 Key libraries used include:
 - **Pandas** for reading and manipulating data files,
 - **GC** for efficient memory management through garbage collection,